Osekai/scripts-rust/README.md

 - `--debug`: Process only one user randomly selected from all available ids.
 - `--task` (`-t`): Run only this one task instead of running a schedule in a loop.
 This can be added multiple times to build a task consisting of multiple flags.

+If the subcommand `update` is specified, the script won't run but just check for an update and install it.

 ## Examples

 ```sh